Watch my resume reel

 Hello, my name is Miroslava Lem Quinonez, and I’m a journalism student at Texas Christian University.
 I’m a passionate storyteller looking to cover new stories with unique angles

-TCU360 Articles
+TCU360

 Winter Village offers students a global holiday experience